 - $0.0044 - Kilobyte (KB) Access Fee

 MasterCard's kilobyte fee is charged on each authorization transaction submitted to MasterCard's network for settlement.

-Effective April 2012, MasterCard will begin charging 0.0045% as an Acquirer License Fee assessed on gross MasterCard processing volume.
+Effective April 2012, MasterCard will begin charging an Acquirer License Fee assessed on a business's gross MasterCard processing volume.
+This fee varies per acquirer based on MasterCard's assessed charge as it's distributed across the acquirer's portfolio of merchants.
+Generally, the ALF fee is a fraction of a basis point.
+For example, 0.0045%, 0.0075%, etc. are example of a likely ALF fee.
 This fee is also referred to by several processors as a License Volume Fee.

 - .60% - Cross Border Assessment Fee (Domestic)